Do you love vintage road bikes? Are you a bit eco-conscious at heart and don't want to buy a new bike? Do people say you "have moths in your wallet"?

 - check if the rim tape has holes (if so, a puncture is guaranteed)

-- if it is damaged, remove the rim tape
+- if it's damaged, remove the rim tape.

 - clean the rim with a dry cloth